TobikoData/sqlmesh/docs/guides/ui.md

 ### Plan module

 The plan module provides a graphical interface for the `sqlmesh plan` command.
 Its actions change based on the current state of your SQLMesh project.
+For example, it will auto-update impact analysis based on the latest saved changes to a SQL model.

 Open the plan module by clicking the green circle button on the left-hand pane or the green Plan button on the top bar next to the environment dropdown.